Tropical cyclone & severe wind

 • develop national-scale tropical cyclone wind hazard assessments

 • GA develops and applies models of severe wind events to evaluate the likelihood and magnitude of TCs.
-Our TCRM model can be used to simulate thousands of years of TC events, or provide a high-resolution estimate of the winds from individual TCs
+Our Tropical Cyclone Risk Model can be used to simulate thousands of years of TC events, or provide a high-resolution estimate of the winds from individual TCs

 • GA maintains fundamental datasets that underpin our understanding of wind hazard and impact across the country, including the national local wind multiplier dataset.
 These include national elevation and land cover products